webcrawls/sandtype/README.md

 # ⌨ Typing with Terry

+> ARCHIVED - I will come back to s&box and make a new typing game again in the future :D

 Typing with Terry is a typing game built for the s&box platform.

 > _⁉️ Terry is the name of s&box's default "citizen" model._